Mark-Kramer/Case-Studies-Python/content/03/the-power-spectrum-part-1.md

 <div class="python-note">

-Note that the NumPy functions imported in cell number 2 were already imported in the first cell.
-We explicitly imported them in the second cell so that it's clear that these functions are from the NumPy module.
+Note that the NumPy functions imported in cell number 2 were already imported as part of pylab.
+We explicitly imported them again so that it's clear that these functions are from the NumPy module.

 </div>

 +++

 ## On-ramp: computing the  spectrum in Python
-We begin this module with an "*on-ramp*" to analysis.
-The purpose of this on-ramp is to introduce you immediately to a core concept in this module: how to compute a spectrum in Python.
+We begin this notebook with an "*on-ramp*" to analysis.
+The purpose of this on-ramp is to introduce you immediately to a core concept in this notebook: how to compute a spectrum in Python.
 You may not understand all aspects of the program here, but that's not the point.
 Instead, the purpose of this on-ramp is to illustrate what *can* be done.
 Our advice is to simply run the code below and see what happens ...

 ```{code-cell} ipython3
 data = loadmat('EEG-1.mat')  # Load the EEG data